mekenig/eba-example-agents/docs/components/Actions.md

 A: Agent will get products for category "Jeans"

-If no concept found in the context the agent will try to recover this concept data using available actions so we will be able to ask questions like _show me products for "Jeans"_.
+If no concept is found in the context the agent will try to recover this concept data using available actions so we will be able to ask questions like _show me products for "Jeans"_.

 ### Constraints